The Certainty of Interconnectedness

 everyone whose efforts help hold together the fabric of society”. (*)

 Western philosophy valued Dualism of objects rather than their 'connectedness'.
 Interconnectedness, however, does not deny distinction of identities of observed objects.
-Observed objects are distinct and unique in their identity, yet they manifest a mutually connected existence engulfing them together.
+Observed objects are distinct and unique, yet they manifest a mutually connected existence engulfing them together.
 This concept may seem similar to Monism, except that Monism advocates one substance, while interconnectedness (of two objects) accepts the twoness of distinct objects, but regards them as “two-but-inseparable”.
 Nonduality is another expression of Interconnectedness.

 Nonduality: the essence of Interconnectedness